 Wondering how to adjust your Instant Pot recipes for high altitude?
-This printable conversion chart will help you adjust your recipes perfectly so that all your Instant Pot Recipe turn out perfectly!
+This printable conversion chart will help you adjust your recipes so that all your Instant Pot Recipe turn out perfectly!

 Cooking at High Altitude

-If you live 3,000 feet above sea level, most recipes will need adjusted to account for the altitude change.
+If you live 3,000 feet above sea level, most recipes will need to be adjusted to account for the altitude change.

-At higher elevation, the air pressure is lower that causes several things to occur.
+At higher elevation, the air pressure is lower than causes several things to occur.

 Effects of High Altitude

 - The boiling point of water is lowered, meaning foods will be cooking at a lower temperature, which increases the cook time.
 The higher the elevation the lower the boiling point becomes, increasing the cook time for every thousand feet rise above sea level.

 - Liquids evaporate faster, so amounts of flour and liquids may need to be changed in recipes.